 Disclaimer

 This material is provided for informational purposes only.
-Before taking any action that could have legal or other important consequences , speak with a qualified l professional who o can provide guidance that considers your own unique circumstances
+Before taking any action that could have legal or other important consequences, speak with a qualified professional who can provide guidance that considers your own unique circumstances.

 Prunuske Chatham, Inc., 2015